callumSharman/portfolio/README.md

 ## Retrospective
 This project has given me a thorough understanding of the concepts and syntax needed to write a React application.
 I enjoyed using it and would love to work on more projects utilising it in the future.

 I learnt during this project the importance of prior planning on structure of complex elements.
 Initially, when designing the menu I put it in its own component and ignored the mobile version.
 Once I began making the mobile version I caused a lot of issues because I jumped straight into a very poorly thought out implementation and wasted time trying to get that functional.
-Instead I should've taken a step back, like I ended up doing, and thought it through more initially.
+Instead I should've taken a step back, like I ended up doing, and thought it through more.

 This application has been designed to be very easily modified and changed and so I may continue to update it periodically with style changes and more.